MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 5. Configure the following options:

     - **Automatically tear down virtual machines after every use** - A new VM instance is used for every job.
-After running a job, the VM will go offline and be reimaged before it picks up another job.
+The VM goes offline after running a job and is re-imaged before picking up another job.
     - **Save an unhealthy agent for investigation** - Whether to save [unhealthy agent VMs](#unhealthy-agents) for troubleshooting instead of deleting them.
     - **Maximum number of virtual machines in the scale set** - Azure Pipelines will automatically scale out the number of agents, but won't exceed this limit.
     - **Number of agents to keep on standby** - Azure Pipelines will automatically scale in the number of agents, but will ensure that there are always this many agents available to run new jobs.
 If you set this to **0**, for example to conserve cost for a low volume of jobs, Azure Pipelines will start a VM only when it has a job.